lipemat/wp-unit/README.md

 5. Apply the patch to this repository:
     1. Terminal:
         1. `git apply --reject --whitespace=fix patches/<lastest trunk commit>.<date>.patch`
+        2. Delete the `tests` directory (not included in this repo).
-        2. Use log or search for `.rej` and solve the rejections manually.
+        3. Use log or search for `.rej` and solve the rejections manually.
     2. Use PHPStorm's interactive built in "Apply Patch":
         1. Git menu in the toolbar.
         2. Patch -> Apply Patch